 Like the folk hero Jack, star of the Jack Tales told for generations on Beech Mountain, Jack Guy was a phenomenally resourceful man.
 Though he had little formal education, he became a well-known businessman who made both a positive impact on the lives of his neighbors, and a crucial contribution to the perpetuation of his community’s traditional heritage.
 He also became the most prolific documentarian of Beech Mountain folklife, whose personal archive of audio recordings and photographs presents the heritage of this small but important Appalachian region from the crucial perspective of a native son.

 In 2016, the North Carolina Folklife Institute (NCFI) received a donation of more than 100 reel-to-reel tapes, more than 800 photographs, several films, and many other items that had belonged to Jack Guy.
 This collection offers a special glimpse into early- to mid-20th-century life in a very special cultural community.
-[About the collection link] As NCFI’s Jack Guy Project progresses, we will be sharing more and more music, photos, and resources related to Beech Mountain folklife on this site.
+As NCFI’s Jack Guy Project progresses, we will be sharing more and more music, photos, and resources related to Beech Mountain folklife on this site.
 The original materials will all return home to Watauga County, North Carolina, to be preserved in the W. L. Eury Appalachian Collection at Appalachian State University.

 Director, North Carolina Folklife Institute